jelkewcharoen/SpotifyOnPi/README.md

 ## Concept

-Singing in the Shower is a product that allows users to control the music playing on their Spotify account through a Bluetooth speaker using a waterproof touchscreen.
+Singing in the Shower is a product that allows users to control the music playing on their Spotify account through a Bluetooth speaker using a touchscreen LCD.
 When you turn the shower on, the humidity and temperature sensor in the device will cause the screen to light up and prompt you if you want to begin playing music.
-From the touchscreen, you will have the option to start, pause, skip, change the volume, and change the playlist.
-The touchscreen will send signals to the Rasberry Pi, which is connected to both Spotify and a Bluetooth speaker.
+From the touchscreen, you have the option to start, pause, skip, change the volume, and change the playlist.
+The touchscreen sends signals to a Rasberry Pi which is connected to both Spotify and a Bluetooth speaker.

 ## Parts List